 I am currently an Assistant Professor of Architecture at the Taubman College of Architecture and Urban Planning, University of Michigan.

 I’m working on a monograph titled ‘Building Nations, Building Classes: The Architecture of Education’ which examines nation-building, social class, and modernness through a longue durée analysis of the sociopolitical and physical architectures of secondary schools in Ghana.
-I’m also co-editing ‘Building African Futures: 11 Manifestos for Transformative Architecture and Urbanism’, a book of essays about architecture in Africa which will be published in August 2023 and launched at the Venice Biennale of Architecture in September 2023.
+I have recently published ‘Building African Futures: 11 Manifestos for Transformative Architecture and Urbanism’, a co-edited book of essays about architecture in Africa launched at the Venice Biennale of Architecture in September 2023.

 I was a visiting post-doctoral scholar at the Center for Advanced Study in the Behavioral Sciences (CASBS), Stanford University and a post-doctoral scholar on the African State Architecture Project at SOAS University of London in 2022/23.